 Every part of your routine deserves award-winning products.
-Earlier this week we had Glamour with the best in beauty, Consumer Reports with the best in vacuums, and now Women's Health is sharing the best in footwear.
+And ICYMI — we recently launched our first-ever Shop TODAY Travel Gear Awards, with the Shop TODAY best in beauty picks launching shortly before that.
+And now, Women's Health is sharing the best in footwear.

-The publication announced the winners of its 2022 Women's Health Sneaker Awards this morning, and Women's Health Editor-in-Chief Liz Plosser stopped by TODAY to break down some of the top picks.
-Whether you need a fresh pair of kicks for summer strolls or are looking for a reliable pair of sneakers to up your fitness game, these picks won't let you down.
+The publication announced the winners of its 2023 Women's Health Sneaker Awards and Women's Health Editor-in-Chief Liz Plosser stopped by the 3rd hour of TODAY to break down some of the top picks.
+Whether you need a fresh pair of kicks for summer strolls, sturdier shoes for trail hikes or you're simply looking for a reliable pair of sneakers to up your fitness game, these picks won't let you down.

-From a classic Asics style to a sluffer-inspired sneaker you can take on the trails, keep reading to discover all of the award-winning shoes for 2022 from Women's Health.
-Trust you, your feet will thank you.
+From fan-favorite Hokas to a trendy platform sneaker to go with everyday outfits, keep reading to discover some of the award-winning shoes for 2023 from Women's Health.
+Trust us, your feet will thank you.

 Women's Health Sneaker Award winners 2022